stefanwalther/qvD3SlopeGraph/README.md

 ================================================================================
 The chart type Slopegraph has been invented by Edward Tufte.
 This solution brings the concept of SlopeGraphs to QlikView using the concept of QlikView Extensions.
 Screenshots

+A detailed article describing the concept behind this solution [is published on qlikblog.at](http://www.qlikblog.at/?p=3093)

+Screenshots
 --------------------------------------------------------------------------------
 **D3SlopeGraph in Action - Basic Example:**
 ![Configuration Dialog for D3SlopeGraph QlikView Extension](https://raw.github.com/stefanwalther/D3SlopeGraph/master/gh-pages/images/D3SlopeGraph_Example1.png)